ryankellyongh/BERDO-Analysis/README.md

 ## Key Takeaway

 BERDO compliance is not only an energy performance challenge.
 It is also a data visibility, reporting capacity, and ownership coordination issue.
-The buildings most in need of support are not limited to those with high Site EUI — they also include buildings missing basic reporting information, especially property type and energy use data.
+The buildings most in need of support are not limited to those with high Site EUI, they also include buildings missing basic reporting information, especially property type and energy use data.
 Treating missing data as an early warning signal, rather than a data quality problem, is what distinguishes a triage tool from a compliance tracker.

 ---